top of page

 Graphic Listening | Sketchbook Responses From Creative Agents Sessions

 Over time, these sensings became the focus of my work.
-I found myself wanting to recognise what was not immediately visible, what might not be captured through a formal report or graph.
+I found myself wanting to recognise what was not immediately visible, what might not be reported through a formal report or graph.
 This was not about replacing those forms of evaluation, but about adding something different to the process, a way of acknowledging the relational and often unseen aspects of community practice.

 I wanted to take my time, to understand, and to meet the agents where they were and for who they were, rather than moving too quickly to define or interpret.